TigerBSD/TigerBSD/README.md

 ```

 At the time of this writing, buildworld takes approximately
-four and a half hours on my ThinkPad T520, and buildkernel
+four hours and twentyfive minutes on my ThinkPad T520,
-takes about half an hour.
+buildkernel takes about 30 minutes, and finally, installkernel
+takes on the order of seconds to complete.

 Reboot into single user mode again and then